 Zanzibar is an African island off the coast of Tanzania.
 It’s a fairly small island and has about 1.3 million people living there.

-With lots of activities to do like snorkelling, surfing, and kite surfing, as well as the opportunity to learn about the culture and history, this isn’t just a beach vacation.
+With lots of activities to do like snorkelling, surfing, and kite surfing, as well as the opportunity to learn about the culture and history, this isn’t just a beach vacation (please check my detailed post on Amazing Things to Do in Zanzibar here).
 I’ll tell you all about the best Zanzibar hotels in different locations on the island!

 If you’re already planning a trip to Zanzibar Island or want a great island vacation, there’s a lot you’ll need to know about this beautiful destination!
 There are different areas of Zanzibar, each with its own feel and vibe.